 “It is wonderful to have Dr Quincey collaborating with Walk the Walk as one of our Health Experts, she is passionate about raising awareness for male breast cancer and her professional advice and experience are invaluable.”

-The new VMU, which will launch this Thursday 22 October during International Male Breast Cancer Awareness Week, is also supported by NHS clinicians at Leicester's Glenfield Hospital Breast Care Centre.
+The Men's VMU, launched on Thursday 22 October 2020 during International Male Breast Cancer Awareness Week, is also supported by NHS clinicians at Leicester's Glenfield Hospital Breast Care Centre.

 Mr Aonghus Ansari, a surgical registrar at Leicester’s Hospitals, said: “There is a taboo that breast cancer is a disease that only affects women, this can have a profound psychological impact on men’s well-being and resilience.